Our current membership fees:

 If you do not renew your MCC membership for some years but choose to return, you can join again as a renewal.
 Your MCC membership number will be the same as previously.

 If you live at the same address as a family member of the MCC, you can purchase a family membership for just £8.
 You’ll receive the same benefits, but won’t receive correspondence from the club.

-This enables passengers in sidecar outfits, cars and three wheelers to comply with the regulations of the ACU and the MSA.
+This enables passengers in sidecar outfits, cars and three wheelers to comply with the regulations of the ACU and the Motor Sports Association.

 You will be able to apply for your ACU Trials Registration Card.
 Passengers cannot enter MCC events other than as a passenger and do not receive correspondence from the club.

 Team entries are for three competitors in the same event, competing in any class.
 Teams can be a mixture of bikes, cars, sidecar outfits and three-wheelers.